-2. Elective Courses Students in this program must complete the remaining 13 units from the courses listed on the law school website for this program.
-3. Internship/Externship LLM Tax Students may take up to four (4) units in the internship/externship programs.
+2. Elective Courses Students in this program must complete the remaining 11 units from the courses listed on the law school website for this program.
+3. Internship/Externship LLM Tax Students may enroll in the tax internship/externship programs and are allowed to apply up to six units of this type of non-classroom experience to their degree program.
 Students seeking to exceed this amount must receive the express permission of the LLM in Taxation program director.
 F. LLM IN UNITED STATES LEGAL STUDIES PROGRAM REQUIREMENTS 1.
-Required Courses Lawyers and law graduates from other nations are required to take 8 -18 units of the following courses: a.
+Required Courses Students in this program who do not hold a JD degree must complete the following courses: a.
 Introduction to the US Legal System (3 units); b.
 Graduate Legal Writing & Research (2 units) or Writing and Research I (2 units); and c.
 Directed Study, Thesis, Curricular Practical Training, or Clinic (1-3 units).

 There are no required courses for JD graduates of ABA or California-accredited law schools.

 2. Elective Courses

-Students in this program who complete the required courses must complete the remaining 14-16 units from the courses listed on the law school website for this program.
+Students in this program who complete the required courses must complete the remaining units from the courses listed on the law school website for this program.
+Students who hold a JD degree may choose 24 units from among most of the courses offered in the law school.
+(Please see the program director for academic advising).

 3. Concentrations

-US Legal Studies students may elect to earn one or more concentrations in addition to the LLM degree.
+US Legal Studies students may elect to concentrate in a particular field of law and obtain an "LLM with a concentration."
 Application forms and detailed requirements for each concentration are available at the Law Registrar's Office.
-Students electing to earn a concentration must complete the concentration requirements in order to earn the LLM degree.
-Each

-concentration requires completion of 16 units of required and recommended courses, with the approval of the concentration adviser.
+Students electing to earn a concentration must complete 16 units in a concentration which will also count towards the 24 units needed for the LLM degree.
+Each concentration requires completion of 16 units of required and recommended courses, with the approval of the concentration adviser.
 Concentrations are available in the following areas:

 - a.
 Corporate and Commercial Law;

 - b.
 Immigration Law;

 - c.
 Labor and Employment Law;

 - d.
 Litigation and Lawyering Skills;

 - e.
 Property Development and Real Estate Law;

 - f.
 US Legal Practice.